How to Delegate Without Losing Quality or Control

 Where did quality still drop?

-Update your documentation based on real performance.
-Your quality system gets better with every iteration.
+Update your documentation based on real performance so your quality system improves with every iteration.

-Within 30 days, document 3-5 high-value tasks this way.
-Now quality is consistent across everything you delegate.
+Within 30 days, document 3–5 high-value tasks this way so quality becomes consistent across everything you delegate.

 The Quality Transfer shows you how to transfer your expertise systematically, build team members who match your quality level, and create processes that maintain excellence as you scale.